wannabeCitizen/Congress_DCSC/paper/Skirpan+Coughlin_Final_Paper.md

 * Migration to other cloud services, such as EC2 or Digital Ocean, and provide support for different providers using a common configuration

 ## Conclusion

+In the end, we successfully downloaded, parsed, indexed, and stored three years of the Congressional Record on a mirrored Redis server.
+We used an RPC implementation of a queueing system on a RabbitMQ exchange and a Flask web server to handle API routes for searching the data by name (surname of Congressman or woman), document title, or date.
+The queue used unique identifiers to bind requests with work in the queue and the workers would push full documents, concatenated into a list back to the callers waiting on the web server.

+With the whole system working at the most basic level, the immediate next steps would be a web front-end and more database nodes to handle more of the Congressional Record.
+We now feel we have a sense for some of the foundational issues faced when setting up a distributed system in the cloud and plan to continue working on this project to support more features in the future.
+A full implementation of this system, ready for production, would definitely include a more robust messaging system and load balancing.
+Once we see the feasibility of the project upon adding features, it'll be interesting to reanalyze our work and determine next steps.